Instant Delivery

 What Family Members Qualify for Bereavement Leave?

-Parents, in-laws, children, siblings, a spouse, domestic partner, a guardian, or a grandparent make up the immediate family most commonly.
+The immediate family most commonly consists of parents, in-laws, children, siblings, a spouse, a domestic partner, a guardian, or a grandparent.

 When an employee loses an aunt, uncle, cousin, or close friend, some employers even allow them to take a day off.